will-richards-ii/fractal-mapper/README.md

 - Tests to Working Implmentation Code (Green)
   - Why: Knowing your code coverage is always useful.
 Feel free to rerun all your tests or use commit diffs.
 But this is another way to track it.
 - Tests to Failing Code (Red)
   - Why: If you have to refactor your tests this makes it easier to replay and adapt if the reference is kept somewhere.
-This also serves as proof of human effort.
+This also serves as proof of activity.
 And serves to help with reference source.
 - Acceptance(s) to Test(s)
   - Why: This helps track what requirments are being implemented where, and if requirements change what source might be affected.
 Consider this as another way keeping your code organized.
 File folders are great but this also helps track relationships between sections of those files.
 - External references to Acceptance: